MarsTeamSpark/BackpackApp/README.md

 # API KEYS:

+Change .env.example to .env.
-Change config.example.js to config.js.
-Config.js is already git ignored.
+.env is already git ignored.
 This file will store your API keys.
 You can find API keys at the following links: